cowrie/cowrie/docs/BACKEND_POOL.rst

 =========

 VMs running in the pool are based on a base image that is kept unchanged.
-When booting, each VM creates a snaphost that keeps track of differences between the base image and snapshot.
+When booting, each VM creates a snapshot that keeps track of differences between the base image and snapshot.
 If you want to analyse snapshots and see any changes made in the VMs, set ``save_snapshots`` to true.
 If set to true be mindful of space concerns, each new VM will take at least ~20MB in storage.